labhracorgi/mri-prepro-nipype/README.md

 This is a repository for preprocessing MRI images to be used in different types of algorithms for detection of stroke, lesions and types of Circle of Willis (CoW).

 # Required software:
+The programming languages that have been used (so far) are:
+- Python
+- Matlab
+- R

-The following stand-alone software packages have been utilized.
+The following stand-alone neuroimaging software packages have been utilized.
 - Nipype: http://nipy.org/packages/nipype/index.html
 - SPM: http://www.fil.ion.ucl.ac.uk/spm/software/spm12/
 - FSL: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/